Home Blood Pressure Monitoring: How to Measure It Properly, What Readings Mean and When to Get Help

 • used with the correct cuff size for your arm

-How to measure your blood pressure properly at home
+How to measure blood pressure properly at home

 This is the part that makes the biggest difference.
 Technique matters more than many people realise.